tongue/FiveOnIt/README.md

 Installation:

-Go to the root of the structure: type "node install", when that's finished type "node app.js".
+Go to the root of the structure: type "npm install", when that's finished type "node app.js".